ypicchi-arm/vectorscan/README.md

 ### *BSD
 In NetBSD you will almost certainly need to have a newer compiler installed.
+This will not replace the one in the standard base distribution, and cmake will probably find the wrong compiler when it checks automatically.
 Using the example of gcc12 from pkgsrc, one will need to set two environment variables before starting:
 ```